-A survey of the literature for piano duets, two pianos, and multiple pianos and its use in piano teaching at all levels.
-First semester, even-numbered years, two hours.
+A survey of the literature for piano duets, two pianos and multiple pianos and its use in piano teaching at all levels.
+First semester, odd-numbered calendar years, two hours.

 PPd 611-Internship in Piano Teaching.

 Teaching of children from elementary through high school in group and private lessons under faculty supervision.
 First semester, one hour.